kuzzleio/documentation/src/api/1/controller-memory-storage/sort/index.md

 {{{since "1.0.0"}}}

-Sort and return elements contained in a list, a set of unique values or a sorted set.
+Sorts and returns elements contained in a list, a set of unique values or a sorted set.
 By default, sorting is numeric and elements are compared by their value, interpreted as double precision floating point number.

 [[_Redis documentation_]](https://redis.io/commands/sort)